 Finally!
 We saw the house.
 There are a few videos in the link above with me walking around the house so that you can see it, too!
 Not all of the worries went away, but as a homeowner, they never do.
 There are things that we will need to improve, change, and update to make it feel more like home.
 We’re all looking forward to it.
 The girls are (right now) excited about potential changes.
 Yogi got to run around the property while we were walking around.
 Our realtor’s comment was, “He’s pretty fast for a little guy!”

 We went into Hartland after seeing the house and stopped by the town hall.
 What a fun experience!
-We spoke with three people who were there working and they filled us in on a lot of details of the town.
+We spoke with three people who were there working and they filled us in on a lot of details about the town.
 We did a drive-by of the elementary school so that the girls could see where they will be going to school.
 We stopped by the local library and got our library cards, too!
 All in all, a pretty productive morning and afternoon.

 We’re excited to finally move in tomorrow.
 No more hotels and no more eating out.
 I’m really looking forward to eating something at home.
 And having a place to call home!

 So, the main event has come!
 What a wonderful feeling to be moved into the house fully, not have to sleep in a hotel, to have a home-cooked meal, and not have to drag around an enormous U-Haul truck and auto transport trailer!

 Today was a beautiful sunny day.
 Couldn’t have asked for better moving weather.
 We got to the house at 9 and I backed the truck up the twisty, tree-lined driveway, narrowly missing a tree thanks to Lola!
 She’s become a great copilot!
 We had help unloading the truck and we were able to get everything unloaded in three hours.
 That was just in time for some lunch: sub sandwiches from Smitty’s in Chester.
 Apparently, the tourists don’t know about this place which means we must be locals now. 😉